Your Questions Answered: What Exercise Actually Does To Your Bust

 After exploring the science, myths, and realities, here's what you need to remember:

 - Exercise cannot increase actual breast tissue.
-Your breasts are made of fat, glandular tissue, and connective tissue—none of which grow in response to training.
-Breast enhancement through exercise is limited to developing the underlying pectoral muscle and improving posture, both of which can create the appearance of lift and potentially slight size increase.
+Your breasts are made of fat, glandular tissue, and connective tissue — none of which grow in response to training.
+Breast enhancement through exercise is limited to developing the underlying pectoral muscle and improving posture, both of which can create the appearance of lift.

 - Exercise can lead to breast size reduction through fat loss.
 If your breasts are primarily fatty tissue and you lose significant body fat through regular exercise and proper nutrition, you will likely experience some reduction in breast volume.
 The degree varies enormously based on genetics and composition.